destinygg/destinypositions/docs/politics.md

 ## Diversity

-In general, I believe diversity is a good thing, thought there are times when it can be taken too far.
+In general, I believe diversity is a good thing, though there are times when it can be taken too far.
 It would be a mistake for groups and organizations to strive for a purely equal representation of all genders and races - the best person should get the job, regardless of what gender or race they are.

 At the same time, though, there is a big difference between a group of 10 men versus a group of 9 men + 1 women.
 When hiring the 10th person for this group, if a man and a women have similar credentials, it might benefit the group a lot more to hire the women - the group would gain a different perspective and it would be more well-rounded.